Daqo New Energy Corp. (DQ) and the Battle of Fundamentals vs. Technicals

 Daqo New Energy Corp.
-(NYSE:DQ) went down by -6.89% from its latest closing price compared to the recent 1-year high of $130.33.
-The company’s stock price has collected 1.89% of gains in the last five trading sessions.
+(NYSE:DQ) went down by -4.57% from its latest closing price compared to the recent 1-year high of $130.33.
+The company’s stock price has collected -4.59% of loss in the last five trading sessions.
 Press Release reported on 05/18/21 that Daqo New Energy Announces Unaudited First Quarter 2021 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.